luisfcolon/til/unix/convert-fonts-to-woff-and-woff2.md

 ## Requirements:

+Clone the following repos and follow their directions.
+Copy the files created from any `make` commands to `/usr/localbin`

 * https://github.com/bramstein/sfnt2woff-zopfli
 * https://github.com/google/woff2

 ## Instructions

-Clone the above repos and follow their directions.
-Copy the files created from the `make` commands to `/usr/localbin`

 ### Creating .woff